nextflow-io/nextflow/docs/azure.rst

         $NodeDeallocationOption = taskcompletion;

-The above formula initialise a pool with the number of VMs specified by the ``vmCount`` option, it grows the pool on-demand, based on the number of pending tasks up to ``maxVmCount`` nodes.
+The above formula initialises a pool with the number of VMs specified by the ``vmCount`` option, it grows the pool on-demand, based on the number of pending tasks up to ``maxVmCount`` nodes.
 If no jobs are submitted for execution it scales to zero nodes automatically.

 If you need a different strategy you can provide your own formula using the ``scaleFormula`` option.